Fentanyl Overdose Symptoms: RX for a Deadly Overdose

-4.3 million people in the United States admitted to using to have used painkillers for non-medical purposes in 2014, and that number has only grown.
-According to the Centers for Disease Control and Prevention, approximately 80 people died every day in 2014 from opioid overdoses, with fentanyl playing a large role in those deaths.
+4.3 million people in the United States admitted to having used painkillers for non-medical purposes in 2014, and that number has only grown.
+According to the Centers for Disease Control and Prevention, approximately 80 people died every day in 2014 from opioid overdose and other drugs, with fentanyl playing a large role in those overdose deaths.

 Another surge in fentanyl use took place in the Midwest in 2006.
-The drug was mixed with heroin to create a more potent high, which resulted in more than 1,000 deaths by overdose.
+The drug was mixed with heroin to create a more potent high, which resulted in more than 1,000 drug overdose deaths.
 Most of those overdoses were accounted for by heroin users who were unfamiliar with fentanyl and weren’t even aware that they were putting it into their bodies.
 Aside from the Midwest, the Northeast was also a heavily affected area during that time, particularly states such as Delaware, Massachusetts and Rhode Island.

-Due to the high potency and low price of fentanyl, the drug has been making its way into a wide variety of knockoff prescription pills such as the anxiety medication Xanax and the painkiller Norco.
-Between January and April of 2016, there were 19 deadly overdoses from pills laced with fentanyl, nine in Florida from counterfeit Xanax pills and 10 in Sacramento, CA from counterfeit Norco pills.
-Some other variations of fentanyl-laced pills are marketed as knockoff Oxycodone, a powerful painkiller, but nowhere near as powerful as fentanyl, resulting in further overdoses.
+Due to the high potency and low price of fentanyl, the drug has been making its way into a wide variety of knockoff illicit drugs.
+Common drugs involved the anxiety medication Xanax and the painkiller Norco.
+Between January and April of 2016, there were 19 deadly overdoses from pills laced with fentanyl, nine in Florida from counterfeit Xanax pills and 10 in Sacramento, CA, from counterfeit Norco pills.
+Some other drug variations of fentanyl-laced pills are marketed as knockoff Oxycodone, a powerful painkiller, but nowhere near as potent as fentanyl, resulting in further fentanyl overdose.

 Many customers of the illegal drug trade do not participate in it by choice but rather by necessity.
-In an attempt to crackdown on high opioid use across the country, which often leads to addiction followed by illegal opioid use, the government has set strict federal regulations on the prescribing of powerful painkillers.
-Tragically, these regulations are too austere and often prevent patients who have a justified claim to refill their prescriptions from doing so.
-This only provides the counterfeit prescription pill market with more customers, achieving the opposite of the government’s intended effect.
+In an attempt to crackdown on high synthetic opioids use across the country, which often leads to addiction followed by illegal opioid use, the government has set strict federal regulations on prescribing powerful painkillers.
+Tragically, these regulations are too austere and often prevent patients who have a justified claim to refill their prescription opioids from doing so.
+This only provides the counterfeit prescription pill and illicit drugs market with more customers, achieving the opposite of the government’s intended effect.

-Even worse, the counterfeit pills sold on the street vastly differ from the pharmaceutical grade pills that legitimate patients are accustomed to, which only serves to exacerbate the fentanyl-induced public health crisis.
+Even worse, the counterfeit synthetic opioid pills sold on the street vastly differ from the pharmaceutical grade pills that legitimate patients are accustomed to, which only serves to exacerbate the fentanyl-induced public health crisis.

-Due to the nature of the illegal drug market, dealers will put anything in their pills to increase their profit margins.
+Due to the nature of the illegal drug market, dealers will put anything in their pills. mixing multiple doses of other drugs in one to increase their profit margins.
 Unfortunately, this almost always results in counterfeit pills being even more dangerous to those who take them.

 In many cases, buyers are not aware that the pills they are taking are laced with fentanyl.
 Even if they were aware, many might choose to continue taking them due to there being no other recourse to deal with their severe, chronic pain.
-Additionally, fentanyl can be absorbed through the skin, meaning that many people are not only unwittingly dosing themselves with fentanyl, they are also doing so unwillingly.
+Additionally, fentanyl can be absorbed through the skin, meaning that many people are not only unwittingly dosing themselves with fentanyl, they are also doing so unwillingly through transdermal fentanyl.